promptfoo/promptfoo-docs/docs/usage/node-package.md

     // Sets the default properties for each test case.
 Useful for setting an assertion, on all test cases, for example. defaultTest?: Omit<TestCase, 'description'>;

-    // Path to write output.
-Writes to console/web viewer if not set. outputPath?: string;
+    // Paths to write output.
+Writes to console/web viewer if not set. outputPath?: string | string[];

     // Determines whether or not sharing is enabled. sharing?: boolean;